Paris Metro Line 13: Interim measures

 Since December 2006, more than eighty additional trains have been added to provide supplemental service, a nearly 10% increase including additional Asnières branch service.
 Two years later, an automatic reversal at Châtillon-Montrouge was introduced, which sent the trains back from a specific parking spot straight into the platform back to Paris without any driver input.
 This reduces the turn-back time by ten seconds so as to circulate trains every 95 seconds, allowing more departures each day.
+This has in turn required the installation of platform screen doors at the southern terminus to prevent passengers from falling onto the tracks when no train operator is on deck.